Using the Browse API, you can create a rich selection of items for your buyers to browse with keyword and category searches.

-Get item details using a legacy item Id
+Get item details using a legacy item ID or SKU

 Please note the following constraints for the Browse API.

 The Buy APIs identifiers for item and order do not match the identifiers used on the eBay site and in buyer emails.
-So you cannot use the Buy APIs identifiers with the eBay legacy APIs, such as Trading and Finding.
-But you can use the eBay legacy APIs item identifiers with the Buy APIs.
-For details, see the section of the Buying Integration Guide.
+So you cannot use the Buy APIs identifiers with any of the eBay legacy APIs, such as Trading and Finding.
+But you can use the eBay legacy item identifiers in the Browse API getItemByLegacyId call to retrieve items.
+For details, see the Legacy API compatibility overview in the Buying Integration Guide.

-The Browse API is currently supported for the following eBay sites.
+The Browse API is currently supported on the following eBay sites:

 - EBAY-AU - Australia (ebay.com/au)

 - EBAY-ES - Spain (ebay.es)

 - EBAY-FR - France (ebay.fr)